thekaranparikh/DIY-Radio-Controller/README.md

 A custom-built **Arduino Nano**-based RC transmitter using **NRF24L01+PA+LNA** long-range wireless module, dual joysticks, switches, potentiometer, and a 16x2 LCD for live telemetry.
 Designed for **drones, RC cars, boats, and robotics projects**, with fully open-source code and wiring details.
+This Project is Referenced from MAX IMAGINATION.
+All the circuit diagrams, BOM, etc have been referenced from MAX IMAGINATION yt channel.

 ---